Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Over the years, the President bracelet has been made in several different iterations, for example with diamonds, and with a ”bark” design.
 Maybe one of the most iconic is the ”Tridor” design.
 This is a design where the center links have combined three gold types, but this was only made in the late 170s and early 80s as it wasn’t a huge success.

-The design of this Rolex bracelet has actually not changed that much over the years, but it has, however, gotten a few updates that have made it sturdier and higher quality.
+The design of this Rolex bracelet has actually not changed that much over the years, but it has, however, gotten a few updates that have made it sturdier and of higher quality.

 The President bracelet is equipped with what is known as a ”crown clasp”, which means that there is no visible clasp of the bracelet.
 Instead, all you have is a Rolex crown where you’ll usually find the clasp, but if you pull that Rolex crown upwards, a hidden clasp system will appear.
 This hidden clasp feature allows for a more clean and minimalistic look of the Rolex bracelet.
 Without the clasp, the bracelet naturally feels neater and will sit better on your wrist.